open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/openshift-plus/README.md

   ```bash
   oc get nodes -l node-role.kubernetes.io/worker -l '!node-role.kubernetes.io/master'
   ```
- **Note:** make sure that the installing OCP cluster is large enough to hold the ACM installation.
-Example: 3 master m6a.2xlarge nodes with 1 worker m6a.2xlarge node.
+ **Note:** make sure that the OpenShift cluster is large enough to hold the ACM installation.
+An example of a working deployment topology is to use 3 master `m6a.2xlarge` nodes with 1 worker `m6a.2xlarge` node.
 The added nodes for the storage and the rest of OPP are 6 m6a.2xlarge worker nodes all labeled for use by ODF storage and are also available for the other OPP components.

   #### 2. Acquire your availability-zone and region of your cluster